 button that appears. - Click (make sure you are signed in as an administrator).

-- Now click the
+- Hit on the

-button and wait for the process to complete. - Once done, launch Microsoft Edge and check whether the not responding error has been fixed.
+button and wait for the process to complete.

 The best part of this fix is that you don’t need to interact with the browser even once.
-So this could be the correct fix for users who cannot access their browsers.
+So, this could be the correct fix for users who cannot access their browsers.

-Reset Microsoft Edge
+Method 7: Reset Microsoft Edge to Default Settings

 It shall bring up the Reset Settings dialog box. - Hit the